grrowl/slideshow/README.md

 $('#bannerImages').slideshow({
 	timeout: 4500, 				/* time betweens slide transitions */
 	animDuration: 400,			/* crossfade duration */
+	startIndex:	0,				/* index of first slide */
 	itemList: '#bannerItems',
 	nextItem: 'a#bannerNext',	/* selector or element to move to "next" when clicked */
 	prevItem: 'a#bannerPrev'	/* as above, but in reverse */